Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

 If $\mathcal C$ is a site, and $\F\in \mathbf{Shv}(\mathcal C)$ is a sheaf of $\O_C$-modules, we define its Tate twist $\F(n)$ as $\F\otimes_{\O_C}\O_C(n)$.
 It is straightforward to see that there is a canonical isomorphism of $G_K$-modules $\rm{H}^i(U, \F(n))\cong \rm{H}^i(U, \F)(n)$ for $U\in \mathcal C$ and $i\geq 0$.
 We will freely use this isomorphism in this paper.

 We also recall the definition of the {\it Breuil-Kisin twist} $\O_C\{1\}$ from \cite[Definition 8.2]{BMS1}.
 We set

 where $\wdh{L}$ stands for the derived $p$-adically complete cotangent complex.
-We define the $\rm{dlog}$ map $\rm{dlog}\colon \bf{Z}_p(1) \to \O_C\{1\}$ as the morphism induced by the map
+We define the $\rm{dlog}_{\Z_p}$ map $\rm{dlog}\colon \bf{Z}_p(1) \to \O_C\{1\}$ as the morphism induced by the map

-that sends $f\in \mu_{p^\infty}(\bar{K})$ to $\frac{df}{f}$.
+that sends $f\in \mu_{p^\infty}(\ov{K})$ to $\frac{df}{f}$.
 The theorem of Fontaine \cite[Theorem 1]{Fon82}, \cite[\textsection 1.3]{Bei12}, \cite[Theorem 3.1]{Sza} says $\O_C\{1\}$ is a free rank-$1$ $\O_C$-module, and the $\rm{dlog}$ map, after an $\O_C$-linearization,

-is injective with image being equal to $(\zeta_p-1)\O_C\{1\}$ for any choice of a primitive $p$-th root of unity $\zeta_p$.
-We define the Brieul-Kisin twists $\O_C\{n\}$ and $\F\{n\}$ similarly to the case of analogous Tate twists. \\
+is injective with image being equal to $(\zeta_p-1)\O_C\{1\}$ for any choice of a primitive $p$-th root of unity $\zeta_p$ (we review this result in Theorem~\ref{thm:Fontaine}).
+We define the Breuil-Kisin twists $\O_C\{n\}$ and $\F\{n\}$ similarly to the case of analogous Tate twists.

-\section{Poor Man's Version of Duality on Formal Schemes}
+\section{Poor man's version of duality on formal schemes}